Undergraduate Advising Frequently Asked Questions

 - 6. When does registration begin?

-The most up-to-date semester registration dates can be found on the Office of Student Assistance’s Semester Registration Dates page.
+The most up-to-date semester registration dates can be found on the Office of the Registrar’s Semester Registration Dates page.

 - 7. It appears that registration has already begun, so why can’t I register?